Your partner’s partner’s partner doesn’t seem like they’re good for your metamour, but what can you actually do?

 I honestly read it, just before I was probably going to enter a really shitty relationship.
 I don’t know if he was abusive but he definitely was… Gosh, how do I say it?
 He was definitely denigrating to me and I put up with it because I guess I just assumed that I was being sensitive.
 And I would never put up with that now, but at the time I did because, even if you are a feminist and strong and all those sorts of things, you’re still encouraged by society to think negative things about yourself and you’re also, you know — like I said he’s probably not terrible all the time.

 So, it’s very difficult to when you have someone who’s — especially because he has all these interests that, you know, Shawn isn’t interested in, it’s hard to just drop that.
 It’s very hard.
 But, if she can read that read that book, it might help her out.
-If you can get her to visit youarenotcrazy.com that might be helpful, although don’t be like “Your boyfriend is a horrible abusive person.
+If you can get her to visit youarenotcrazy.com (no longer active) that might be helpful, although don’t be like “Your boyfriend is a horrible abusive person.
 Here’s a site that will help convince you of that”.
 Work it into something else.
 Maybe if you watch a movie where there is an abusive relationship mention the site… like if there’s a way you can get her to visit it without being like “This is what your boyfriend is”, that would be helpful.

 Because any pressure you put on her isn’t really going to help the situation.
 Absolutely remind Shawn that he is, and should continue to put down firm boundaries, around his shared living space.
 Obviously you can’t tell Leah to not see Sam anymore, but he can absolutely put down boundaries around his shared living space, and around what things are around, who’s in this house and who he sees, and he should not let up on those boundaries.